City of Long Beach Boardwalk Reconstruction

 4. Managing and inspecting construction activities.

 The scope included replacing all wood support framing and decking as well as providing new railing systems and lighting fixtures for the boardwalk and access ramps from the streets to the beach.
-LiRo collaborated closely with the City of Long Beach to develop these alternatives and solicit feedback from the community, which was used to shape the final scope of the work.
+LiRo-Hill collaborated closely with the City of Long Beach to develop these alternatives and solicit feedback from the community, which was used to shape the final scope of the work.
 Community outreach remained an important component of the process as well as coordination with utilities in order to minimize disruptions in service to the residents and expedite construction activities.
-LiRo quickly finalized contract documents for a boardwalk system consisting of both concrete plank and hardwood decking, resulting in a stronger, safer, and more resilient structure that is better suited to withstand future weather events.
+LiRo-Hill quickly finalized contract documents for a boardwalk system consisting of both concrete plank and hardwood decking, resulting in a stronger, safer, and more resilient structure that is better suited to withstand future weather events.

 Project Challenges & Solutions

 The City of Long Beach established an aggressive goal of opening the boardwalk to the public as quickly as possible in order to maintain the summer season.
-As construction progressed—with LiRo managing the process—each completed section of the boardwalk was opened so Long Beach residents could enjoy some use of the boardwalk during the summer months.
-LiRo worked with fabricators during design and pre-construction to implement a unique system of precast panelized superstructure.
+As construction progressed—with LiRo-Hill managing the process—each completed section of the boardwalk was opened so Long Beach residents could enjoy some use of the boardwalk during the summer months.
+LiRo-Hill worked with fabricators during design and pre-construction to implement a unique system of precast panelized superstructure.
 Protecting the boardwalk against future storm damage also was a concern, so several resiliency features were incorporated into the new design.

 Outcome

-With LiRo guiding and inspecting the construction, the framing, decking, railing and lighting work proceeded at an accelerated pace.
+With LiRo-Hill guiding and inspecting the construction, the framing, decking, railing and lighting work proceeded at an accelerated pace.
 After a year-long coordinated effort by LiRo’s engineering team, contractor Grace Industries LLC, and city officials, the reconstructed boardwalk officially opened to the public on Oct.
 25, 2013, in an exuberant ceremony attended by New York State Governor Andrew Cuomo, New York State Sen. Charles Schumer, then-Nassau County Executive Edward Mangano, Long Beach officials, and hundreds of local residents.
 The overall sentiment was effectively summarized by Schumer, who said: “The boardwalk—the great symbol of Long Beach—is back again.
 Bigger.
 Better.
 Stronger.
 And more storm-resilient than ever.”

 Services